 Instead of sending the Flash file to your client, you are going to export a static image that can be easily reviewed by anyone with a Web browser.
-Flash includes the ability to export a number of different static image formats, including JPEG, GIF, PNG, SVG, and BMP (Windows only).
+Flash includes the ability to export a number of different static image formats, including JPEG, GIF, Adobe FXG (Flash XML Graphics), PNG, and BMP (Windows only).

-1. With corvette.fla open, choose File>Export>Export Image.
-Navigate to your WIP>Vette folder as the target location.

-2. Add drawing to the end of the existing file name (before the file extension).
+- 1. With corvette.fla open, choose File>Export>Export Image.
+Navigate to your WIP>Car folder as the target location. - 2.
+Add \drawing to the end of the existing file name (before the file extension). - 3.
+Choose JPEG Image in the Format/Save As Type menu, then click Save.